Kitura/kitura.dev/en/starter/gettingstarted.md

 └── Tests
 </pre>

-> Note: For more information on the Swift Package Manager, visit [swift.org](https://swift.org/package-manager).
+> ![lightbulb]
+For more information on the Swift Package Manager, visit [swift.org](https://swift.org/package-manager).

 ---
 <span class="arrow">&#8227;</span> In `Package.swift`, add Kitura as a dependency for your project.